 A solution is proposed in this section for the acceptability patterns and effects for reflexive anaphors, as a competitive alternative to a purely configurational syntactic approach.
 By associating a specification of linguistic action intent with each formational process, which distinguishes the Tool Grammar approach, a simple, functionally motivated analysis is achieved which probes beyond the undergirding configurational elements of C-Command control and the Extended Projection Principle.
-The alternative TG approach here opens a window and poses questions and alternatives for the architecture of competence.24

-We present a TG analysis of reflexive, holding, simply, that for each rule or element of structure in a sentence there must be specified, an element of linguistic structural intent, and that the intents of tools are relevant and determinative with regard to where they may be applied, thereby explaining patterns of acceptability/unacceptability.
+The alternative TG approach here opens a window and poses questions and alternatives for the architecture of competence.26 structure in a sentence there must be specified, an element of linguistic structural intent, and that the intents of tools are relevant and determinative with regard to where they may be applied, thereby explaining patterns of acceptability/unacceptability.
 This approach does not reject the general thesis of a configurational explanation for reflexive patternings, but only presents the feasibility of a narrowed analysis, controlled in the domain of structural intent, which is prima facie quite natural to a functional generative process.
 Arguing prior to full formalization, we address the fundamental issue of the controlling factors for the occurrence of reflexive anaphors.
 The TG regularities conditioned by linguistic action intent, and thereby having characteristics different from purely syntactical rules, are characteristic of a cognitactic view of language wherein syntax is not so separate from cognitive functional purpose.
 By the association of purpose and intent with linguistic structural processes, we orient our analysis of reflexive structures around the practicalities of its usefulness in an endeavor to capture the essence from the perspective of utilitarian competence of language.
 Background Data, Configurational Approaches, Overview